Welcome to the Inqwire Coaching Guide.

 When you talk about your life, there's no doubt that you're going to touch on some pretty personal details.
 And no one wants that kind of information stored somewhere on the Internet.

-As a Full Plan user, whenever you want to start a new session in your browser, all you have to do is upload your file.
+Whenever you want to start a new session in your browser, all you have to do is upload your file.

 At the end of your session, a new file containing any new data you created during that session will be automatically saved to your computer.